-The Referee-in-Chief is nominated by the President and elected by the Executive Committee.
+The Referee-in-Chief is appointed by the President and shall report to the Executive Committee.
 If required, he/she may present a name for the position of Assistant Referee-in-Chief to the Executive Committee for ratification.
 The Referee-in-Chief is responsible to the Executive Committee for coordinating and developing all officials within the CRMHA.
-Wherever possible, the Referee-in-Chief should be a member of the Referees Association of BC HOCKEY.
+Wherever possible, the Referee-in-Chief should be an officiating member of BC HOCKEY.
 He/she shall:

-- a) Act as the CRMHA liaison with the Referee Committee Member (RCM) and the BC Hockey Referee in Chief. - b) Assumes joint responsibility with administrator to provide game officials. - c) Assign all representative game on-ice officials; or, have a designated volunteer assign all representative game on-ice officials, to be approved by the Referee-in-Chief. - d) Institute and supervise a training program/clinic in the fall for referees/officials prior to the start of the playing year.
+- a) Act as the CRMHA liaison with both VIAHA and the BC Hockey Officiating Advisory Group. - b) Assumes joint responsibility with administrator to provide game officials. - c) Assign all recreating and representative game on-ice officials; or, have a designated volunteer assign all recreation and representative games with on-ice officials, to be approved by the Referee-in-Chief. - d) Institute and supervise a training program for officials throughout the hockey season.

-2.2.7 Head Coach
+2.2.7 Recreation Head Coach

-The CRMHA Head Coach is nominated by the President and elected by the Executive Committee.
+The CRMHA Recreation Head Coach is nominated by the President and elected by the Executive Committee.
 If required, he/she may present a name for the position of Assistant Head Coach to the Executive Committee for ratification.

-The CRMHA Head Coach is responsible to the Executive Committee for coordinating and developing all coaches within the CRMHA.
+The CRMHA Recreation Head Coach is responsible to the Executive Committee for coordinating and developing all coaches within the CRMHA.
 He/she shall:

-- a) Request, coordinate and follow-up on coaching clinics for the CRMHA, as necessary. - b) Act as the CRMHA liaison with the District Coaching Coordinator. - c) Institute and supervise a training program for coaches prior to the start of the playing year. - d) Ensure that all coaches, through the Hockey Canada Certification and its objectives, maintain a high level of coaching standards. - e) Present to the Executive Committee the names of Rep Coaches and assistant Rep coaches for appointment. - f) Assist in appointing coaches and assistant coaches in the Recreation Division. - g) Work closely with the Association Manager, Player Development Coordinator, Division Managers and coaches to ensure that all players have an opportunity to try out for a divisional Rep Team. - h) Attend, at his/her discretion, any CRMHA team practice and game to ensure maximum use of ice time for all players and that coaches prepare and use pre-arranged practice plans. - h) Exercise supervision of the actions of all coaches and assistant coaches of their appropriate divisions in conjunction with Division Managers. - j) Be a member of the Disciplinary Committee. - k) Be a member of the Selection Committee for Rep Teams. - I) Be a member of any Player Movement Committee.

-The CRMHA Head Coach is permitted to coach a recreational hockey team but not a Rep team.
+- a) Request, coordinate and follow-up on coaching clinics for the CRMHA, as necessary. - b) Act as the CRMHA liaison with the District Coaching Coordinator. - c) Institute and supervise a training program for coaches prior to the start of the playing year. - d) Ensure that all coaches, through the Hockey Canada Certification and its objectives, maintain a high level of coaching standards. - e) Assist in appointing coaches and assistant coaches in the Recreation Division. - f) Work closely with the Association Manager, Player Development Coordinator, Division Managers and coaches to ensure that all players have an opportunity to try out for a divisional Rep Team. - g) Attend, at his/her discretion, any CRMHA team practice and game to ensure maximum use of ice time for all players and that coaches prepare and use pre-arranged practice plans. - h) Exercise supervision of the actions of all coaches and assistant coaches of their appropriate divisions in conjunction with Division Managers. - i) Be a member of the Disciplinary Committee. - j) Be a member of the Selection Committee for Rep Teams. - k) Be a member of any Player Movement Committee. - I) The CRMHA Recreation Head Coach is permitted to coach a recreational hockey team but not a Rep team.